NBS5000/teamProfile/README.md

-## xxxx xxxx - Steve Barry
+## Team Profile CLI - Steve Barry

 ## <span style="color:green"> The Task</span>

-The task was to
+The task was to build a Node.js command-line application that takes in information about employees on a software engineering team, then generate an HTML webpage that displays summaries for each person.
+Additionally, the module must include a unit test for every part of your code and ensure that it passes each test.

 ### ⭐ ⭐ S.T.A.R. ⭐ ⭐